Reynolds, Yedlin and the USMNT stars who did - and didn't - make deadline day transfers | Goal.com

 DeAndre Yedlin: Newcastle to Galatasaray

-After four-and-a-half years, DeAndre Yedlin's time at Newcastle is over, with he former Seattle Sounders and Tottenham full-back having signed with Turkish giants Galatasaray.
+After four-and-a-half years, DeAndre Yedlin's time at Newcastle is over, with the former Seattle Sounders and Tottenham full-back having signed with Turkish giants Galatasaray.

 The move is far from a surprise, as Yedlin's deal with Newcastle was set to come to an end this summer and the club was not expected to offer him a new deal.